Nonprogrammable VP Shunt: Information for Children, Teens, and Young Adults

 • You have warning signs of a VP shunt infection.
 These signs include:

-• Swelling, redness, or both along the shunt path
+• Swelling, redness, or both along the shunt tubing from your head to your abdomen.

-• Pain around the shunt or around the shunt tubing from the head to the abdomen
+• Pain around the shunt or around the shunt tubing from the head to your abdomen.

 Last Updated